-Inflation Probe SIG
+Inflation Probe Science Interest Group

 The goal of the Inflation Probe Science Interest Group (IPSIG) is to provide quantitative metrics and assessments to NASA in regard to a future Inflation Probe mission.
 Specifically, the IPSIG will

 - Review and update mission science goals following current developments in the field (e.g., Planck, sub-orbital measurements),

 - Review and update information about and requirements on potential foreground contaminants and their removal,

 - Review and update requirements on and developments in control of systematic errors,